 - Continuing to survey our transmission lines quarterly through aerial and on-foot inspections.

 We plan to employ net carbon offset techniques for any small, remaining emissions not captured through monitoring and operational improvements.

-- Achieve net-zero goal by the deployment of renewable natural gas and other climate solutions, such as forestry projects or bio energy with sequestration
+- Achieve net-zero goals by the deployment of renewable natural gas and other climate solutions, such as forestry projects or bio energy with sequestration.

-We are sourcing RNG for our compressed natural gas (CNG) stations, with a pilot project underway.
-We plan to extend RNG to our publicly accessible fueling stations, further increasing the environmental benefit of CNG.
+- We are sourcing renewable natural gas for our compressed natural gas (CNG) stations, with renewable natural gas currently available at our Nashville location.
+We will extend renewable natural gas to all our publicly accessible fueling stations, further increasing the environmental benefit of CNG.

 Read more about how we are working toward reducing methane emissions by 2025.